k0r1g/bio/_posts/2024-10-18-mini-blog-post-18.md

 author: Kori Rogers
 tags: none
 ---
 **The design**
 Ok, so I forked bolt.new in order to make the front end for AutoRAND.
 A couple notable points to make here: first, that I'm quite impressed by StackBlitz’s WebContainers, it basically allows you to embed an IDE (including filesystem, terminal & ability to install dependencies) into a website; second, that though forking bolt makes our product look like a co-pilot for now, it's fine as an MVP and I think the end-goal for it looks closer to a code editor.

 This is a 1 month sprint, but I've maybe gotten to 80% of what the front-end will be in basically half a day- thank you bolt & open-source!

 **An AI-reasoning product, not an AI product**
 We're focussed on making this an o1 product vs a GPT product, meaning roughly that we trade-off cost & speed for extremely high reasoning.
-The reason why we've done this is xxxx.
+The reason why we've done this is science is a particularly reasoning-heavy field.
 What this means in the UX is that we'd like our user's queries to be as well-specified as possible, making the input bar closer to a word editor than a search bar.
 We instruct users: "Think of AutoRAND as a really smart friend you're going to send a DM to solve a problem.
 Plan your prompt & specify well."

 The first query will likely answered by o1, and follow-up queries by Claude 3.5 Sonnet.

 **The core technical challenge**
 *Starting from a very low bar*

 So, the core technical challenge of our sprint is to get our science code generation to a place where it beats benchmarks in a notably meaningful way- Claude 3.5 Sonnet currently scores 4.6%.

 Here I list some of our hypotheses on how to meaningfully improve this score, roughly in descending order of my guess on how impactful I think they'll be.